Quantifying electron-nuclear spin entanglement dynamics in central-spin systems using one-tangles: Introduction

 In this paper, we derive general formulas for the one-tangling power of central-spin systems in which the nuclei have arbitrary total spin.
 This formalism covers a large class of physical systems, including color centers coupled to nuclei via dipolar hyperfine interactions and electron spins in strained QDs with hyperfine and nuclear quadrupolar interactions, as well as those with electronic g-factor anisotropy.
 Focusing on the latter system, we use the one-tangling power to study the growth of electron-nuclear entanglement in QDs with and without dynamical decoupling, and we identify the conditions under which maximal or minimal entanglement is achieved.
 We further leverage this entanglement metric to study hyperfine-induced decoherence of the electron spin.
 Our results show that the one-tangling power allows us to access detailed information about many-body entanglement dynamics in central-spin systems that play an important role in quantum information technologies.

 The paper is organized as follows.
-In Sec. \ref{sec:Quantifying entanglement} we introduce the existing formalism for quantifying entanglement dynamics in central-spin systems via the one-tangling power.
-We then present our derived expressions for the one-tangling power that quantify the amount of entanglement that can be generated by a given unitary acting on a system of arbitrary size and total spin in Sec. \ref{Sec:generalizedexprs}.
-We demonstrate the use of these expressions for studying the growth of entanglement in a singly charged QD when it is freely evolving in Sec. \ref{Sec:freeevolution}.
+In Sec.\ \ref{sec:Quantifying entanglement} we introduce the existing formalism for quantifying entanglement dynamics in central-spin systems via the one-tangling power.
+We then present our derived expressions for the one-tangling power that quantify the amount of entanglement that can be generated by a given unitary acting on a system of arbitrary size and total spin in Sec.\ \ref{Sec:generalizedexprs}.
+We give the explicit form of these one-tangling power expressions when applied to the example of a singly-charged QD in Sec.\ \ref{Sec:QDexample}.
+We demonstrate the use of these expressions for studying the growth of entanglement in this QD when it is freely evolving in Sec.\ \ref{Sec:freeevolution}.
 This section includes analysis of the effects of inhomogeneities in the system on the growth of entanglement between spins, as well as an interpretation of these correlations in the context of electron spin decoherence.
-In Sec. \ref{Sec:ddsequences}, we study the one-tangling power when dynamical decoupling sequences are applied to the electronic spin and we show how to identify control parameters that yield desired entanglement between a single spin and the rest of the ensemble when the electron is subject to simple $\pi$ pulse sequences.
-This section ends with a study of the application of additional iterations of the CPMG sequence in order to grow entanglement between the electron and a target subset of nuclei.
-We conclude in Sec. \ref{Sec:conclusion}.
+In Sec.\ \ref{Sec:ddsequences}, we study the one-tangling power when dynamical decoupling sequences are applied to the electronic spin and we show how to identify control parameters that yield desired entanglement between a single spin and the rest of the ensemble when the electron is subject to simple $\pi$ pulse sequences.
+This section ends with a study of the application of additional iterations of the Carr-Purcell-Meiboom-Gill sequence in order to grow entanglement between the electron and a target subset of nuclei.
+We conclude in Sec.\ \ref{Sec:conclusion}.